microsoft/BotBuilder-Samples/samples/javascript_nodejs/23.facebook-events/README.md

 This sample shows how to integrate and consume Facebook specific payloads, such as postbacks, quick replies and optin events.
 Since Bot Framework supports multiple Facebook pages for a single bot, we also show how to know the page to which the message was sent, so developers can have custom behavior per page.

+More information about configuring a bot for Facebook Messenger can be found here: [Connect a bot to Facebook](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-facebook)

 ## Prerequisites

 - [Node.js][4] version 10.14 or higher